 Hair Products Causing Itchy Scalp

 Any hair care practice or product that causes irritation of the scalp may make us itch.
 This is especially the case for put-on and leave-on products such as hairspray and hair gels.
-Hair coloring can also become an issue over time.
-Many of these products are based on alcohol, which can be drying and irritating to the scalp.
+Hair dye can also become an issue over time.
+Many of these products are based on alcohol, which can irritate the skin cells and result in a dry scalp.
 Using a blow dryer, especially on a hot cycle, curling iron usage, tight weaves, and braids as well as any form of heat therapy or heat treatment on the scalp can cause irritation associated with itching.

 So, what can you do at home to help with this problem?